padiac/padiac.github.io/notes/additivity-transformation-and-the-core-continuous-families.md

-# Additivity, Transformation, and the Core Continuous Families

 ## 1. Discrete Additive Families ("Three Classic Brothers")

 The multinomial, binomial, and Poisson distributions form a discrete hierarchy where additivity is preserved.